 Compare individual surgeons’ complication rates (risk-adjusted) for Medicare patients having one of 8 types of inpatient surgery: hip or knee replacement, laparoscopic gallbladder removal, cervical (neck) or lumbar spinal fusion (either posterior or anterior technique), and prostate resection or removal.
 Analysis by ProPublica looked at billing records from 2009 to 2013.
 Numbers of cases shown are MEDICARE-ONLY (although the column title omits that point), and require at least 20 cases for a doctor’s rate to be shown.
 Physician’s rate combines his/her Medicare cases at all hospitals.
 Website was somewhat controversial in 2015.
 Tool is easy to use; data have not been updated

-US News & World Report’s top pediatric hospitals listed for cancer; cardiology and heart surgery; diabetes and endocrinology; gastroenterology (digestive disorders) & GI surgery; neonatology; nephrology (kidney); neurology and neurosurgery; orthopedics; pulmonology (respiratory problems); and urology.
+US News & World Report’s top pediatric hospitals listed for cancer; cardiology and heart surgery; diabetes and endocrinology; gastroenterology (digestive disorders) & GI surgery; neonatology; nephrology (kidney); neurology and neurosurgery; orthopedics; pulmonology (respiratory problems) and lung surgery; and urology.
 Honor roll of 10 hospitals is led by Boston Children’s, Children’s Hospital of Philadelphia, and Cincinnati Children’s tied for third with Texas Children’s in Houston.
-List called Best Children’s Hospitals updated June 2018.
+List called Best Children’s Hospitals updated June 2019.
 Detailed hospital scores for individual measures such as survival, are in the Methodology report

 The Department of Veterans Affairs provides a convenient search tool to find medical facilities such as hospitals and clinics.
 Facilities in the US, American Samoa, Philippine Islands, Guam, Puerto Rico and Virgin Islands

 Walmart has implemented a limited-scope program for nearly 100 generic drugs (with multiple drug/dose combinations) offered at a $4 price for a 30-day supply in most states.
-Most drugs may also be purchased at $10 for a 90-day supply.
+Most drugs on the list may also be purchased at $10 for a 90-day supply.
 Available in all states except North Dakota.
-However: Due to FAIR PRICING laws in CA, HI, MN, MT, PA, TN, WI and WY, many drugs will carry higher prices, or may not be available.
+However: Due to FAIR PRICING laws in CA and MN, many drugs will carry higher prices, or may not be available.
 Other states previously listed with possibly higher prices, included HI, MT, PA, TN, WI and WY.
 Prices apply to Sam’s Club pharmacies also.
 Revised price list dated Nov.
 2018.

-Watson Health (formerly Truven Health Analytics) 2018 selection of 50 hospitals with significant heart care programs listed in categories: teaching hospitals with cardiovascular residencies, teaching hospitals without such residencies, and community hospitals.
-List only, organized by state; study primarily used Medicare data from 2015-2016.
+Watson Health (formerly Truven Health Analytics) 2019 selection of 50 hospitals with significant heart care programs listed in categories: teaching hospitals with cardiovascular residencies, teaching hospitals without such residencies, and community hospitals.
+List only, organized by state; study primarily used Medicare data from 2016-2017.
 It examined both clinical outcomes (e.g. survival or mortality, complications, readmissions) and efficiency measures.
-Released November 2017
+Released November 2018 by IBM Watson Health